Year 5 & 6

 Teaching Assistant: Miss Charlotte Maisey

 Homework for this term will be given out on a Wednesday to be returned the following Tuesday.
 Each week there will be spellings, Maths and English along with a topic based activity.
-Homework will be posted in Google Classroom each week, do ask for a paper copy if needed.
+Homework will be posted in Google Classroom each week or a paper copy can be provided if needed.

 Please keep reading regularly and sharing and discussing books with your child at home, even though they are now free readers and older.
 Not only does this improve their reading and the comprehension of the texts that they share with you but it is a great time to share together as well.